faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

     > (pg 90) My husband is a convert and feels lied to as well as we were never told the true history of the church.

     > (pg 144) Life is complex and people are not perfect, but I was devastated to learn of the breadth and magnitude of historical problems the church hides.

+[^still_lacking_transparency]: Many aspects of the Church's current procedures and motivation still lack transparency.
+For instance, financial information (total wealth, how money is used, whether donations are used in the manner marked), attendance and activity information, and information/reasoning about how decisions are made are not made clear to members or the public.

+    An example of financial transparency in a religious organization is the [financial disclosures](https://elca.org/About/Financial) of the Evangelical Lutheran Church in America.